If you have ever hatched chicken eggs, then you’re hooked, right? You can’t just do it once.

 - Marans.
 These are a good choice because people love the beautiful dark brown eggs they produce.

 - Guineas.
 These can be a high-demand breed because of their awesome ability to eat ticks and keep the bugs to a minimum.

 - Brahma.
 They have docile personalities, have great wintertime hardiness, and as egg layers, Brahma hens lay a significant amount of brown eggs.

 - Silkies.
 Docile, beautiful birds.
 Laying about 3 eggs a week but are notoriously broody.

 - Cochins.
 Docile, friendly, and fluffy.
-They are an ornamental bird and not heavy laying hens.
+They are ornamental birds and not heavy laying hens.